Health and safety in rented accommodation

 Carbon monoxide is a colourless and odourless gas which is difficult to detect.
 It is formed when domestic fuels such as gas, coal or wood are burned and can cause serious brain injuries or even death.

-To lessen the chances of CO poisoning, you should ensure that all fuel burning appliances are installed and regularly maintained by a suitably qualified engineer.
-You should also ensure that rooms are well ventilated when an appliance is used and fit a suitable CO alarm.
+To lessen the chances of CO poisoning, you should make sure that all fuel burning appliances are installed and regularly maintained by a suitably qualified engineer.
+You should also make sure that rooms are well ventilated when an appliance is used and fit a suitable CO alarm.

 There are a number of measures you should take to prevent a fire in your home.
 These include: